 Dog fashion is popular and it doesn’t stop at dog collars.
 Embossed collars were found in ancient Egypt in 1440 BC, depicting hunting scenes.
-The name of the dog on this early collar was Tantanouit.
+The name of the dog on this particuar example of an early collar was Tantanouit.

 The most popular dressed up canines are Chihuahuas, Yorkshire Terriers and small breeds alike.